abstractFlo/atlas-starter/README.md

-# Abstract Framework Starter for creating nice gamemodes with alt:V
+# Atlas Framework Starter with Docker for creating nice gamemodes with alt:V

 It lives at https://github.com/abstractFlo/atlas-starter-docker.